 This ongoing feature will give a voice to any victim that wants their story told.
-This is part one.
-You can read part two by clicking here.
+This is part one, part two will be out soon.

 If you have also been a victim, please email us with a false name and your age to firstname.lastname@example.org.

 Before we begin, here’s Brighton singer-songwriter Jennie Moloney performing Are You Listening?, a song written in honour of the #MeToo movement.

 When I was twenty-four or twenty-five I dated a younger boy called “Ryan” that worked in a bike shop across the road from my work.
 He drove an expensive car and seemed like a nice guy at first.
 I even felt him shake with what I assumed was nerves the first time we kissed.
 I thought he was cute, but unfortunately, I soon learned that he wasn’t as nice as I originally believed.

 “Ryan” was what you would call a functioning cocaine addict.
 I even came to suspect that he may have even been a dealer.
 How else could he have afforded such an expensive car?
 He was intense, and those shakes I originally found so cute, soon turned out to be connected to his drug taking.

 Sex with “Ryan” was often fairly super-charged.
 Don’t get me wrong, at times I liked it as I had done with a previous boyfriend, but eventually he went too far.

 One night towards the end of our relationship I was eager to see him, so I started sending him pictures of myself.
 You know the kind.
 When he arrived he was more intense than usual, clearly coked up, and very, very horny.
 At first I was good with that, I wanted him too, but it wasn’t long before he lost control.